CenterForDigitalHumanities/rerum_server/web/API.md

 To have simple CRUD ability from client script without using a back end proxy, you can use our public test endpoints.
-**NB**: Your data will be public and could be removed at any time.
+**NB:**: Your data will be public and could be removed at any time.
 This is for testing only and will not be attributed to you in any way.
 - http://tinydev.rerum.io/app/create   Uses the rules established by RERUM [create](#create)
 - http://tinydev.rerum.io/app/update   Uses the rules established by RERUM PUT [update](#update)